rust-lang/book/nostarch/chapter13.md

 iterator.

-The `Iterator` trait only requires implementors to define one method: the `next` method, which returns one item of the iterator at a time wrapped in `Some` and, when iteration is over, returns `None`.
+The `Iterator` trait only requires implementors to define one method: the `next` method, which returns one item of the iterator at a time, wrapped in `Some`, and, when iteration is over, returns `None`.

 We can call the `next` method on iterators directly; Listing 13-12 demonstrates what values are returned from repeated calls to `next` on the iterator created